 The outline of this paper is as follows.
 Section 2 consists of three subsections.
 The first subsection shows the approach to identifying hierarchical structure and degree correlation.
-It consists of the four blocks.
+It consists of four blocks.
 First, we explain the figure which we will use many times.
 Second, we briefly introduce random network and scale free network.
-Third, we describe what is hierarchical structure by comparing other kinds of network which does not have the hierarchy and the approach to identifying hierarchical structure.
-And the last, we introduce degree correlation.
+Third, we describe what is hierarchical structure by comparing other kinds of network which does not have hierarchy and approach to identifying hierarchical structure.
+Finally, we introduce degree correlation.
 Then the second subsection deals with the following three blocks.
 First, we describe the data.
 Second, we explain the way of calculating degree distribution.
 And the last, we introduce clustering coefficient.
 In the last subsection, we show the results and discussions in three blocks.
 First, we demonstrate degree distribution of the Japanese firms' undirected network.
-Second, we show that the network has hierarchical structure by analyzing clustering coefficient.
-And the last, we show that the network has the negative degree correlation.
+Second, we show the network has hierarchical structure by analyzing clustering coefficient.
+And the last, we show the network has negative degree correlation.
 Section 3 is the conclusion.